Tee Box In Golf Explained: A Complete Guide

 Here are some purposes and advantages:

-Managed setup: Since the tee box is one of the few areas on a golf course where the golf ball stays put, it gives golfers the chance to control their golf shot more than anywhere else on the course.
+• Managed setup: Since the teeing area is one of the few places where the ball is teed up and stays put, it gives golfers a great opportunity to control their golf shot more than anywhere else on the course.

 RELATED: Average Golf Club Distances For Beginner Women Golfers